-- 101. As opposed to Article 83(2)(e) GDPR, this assessment only refers to measures that supervisory authorities themselves have previously issued to the same controller or processor with regard to the same subject matter36. - 102.
+- 100. Article 83(2)(i) GDPR states that "where measures referred to in Article 58(2) have previously been ordered against the controller or processor concerned with regard to the same subject-matter, compliance with those measures" must be considered when deciding whether to impose an administrative fine and deciding on its amount. - 101.
+As opposed to Article 83(2)(e) GDPR, this assessment only refers to measures that supervisory authorities themselves have previously issued to the same controller or processor with regard to the same subject matter39. - 102.
 In this respect, the controller or processor might hold reasonable expectations that compliance with measures previously issued against them would prevent a same subject-matter infringement from taking place in the future.
 However, since compliance with measures previously ordered is mandatory for the data controller or processor, it should not be taken into account as a mitigating factor per se.
 On the contrary, a reinforced commitment on the part of the controller or processor in the fulfilment of previous measures is required for this factor to apply as mitigating, e.g. taking additional measures beyond those ordered by the supervisory authority. - 103.
 Conversely, non-compliance with a corrective power previously ordered may be considered either as an aggravating factor, or as a different infringement in itself, pursuant to Article 83(5)(e) and Article 83(6) GDPR.
 Therefore, due note should be taken that the same non-compliant behaviour cannot lead to a situation where it is punished twice.